Germany–Poland relations: Modern Age

-In the second half of the 18th century, the Polish–Lithuanian Commonwealth was partitioned three times between Russian Empire, Kingdom of Prussia and the Habsburg monarchy.
-The partitions took place in 1772, 1793 and 1795.
-Under Prussian rule in areas where the Polish population lived alongside Germans a virtual apartheid existed, with bans on the Polish language and religious discrimination, besides attempts to colonize the areas with Germans.
-Germanisation policies were pursued by Prussia and, since 1871, Germany.
 Several Polish uprisings broke out, with the largest one being the Greater Poland uprising of 1848.
+The antagonism between the Polish and German populations dates from the Revolutions of 1848, triggered both by the Poles' desire to regain their independence and the Germans' desire to incorporate the Prussian Partition of Poland into a planned German Reich.
 Prussian leader and founder of modern Germany, Otto von Bismarck, in regards to Poles, wrote: Hit the Poles so hard that they despair of their life; I have full sympathy with their condition, but if we want to survive, we can only exterminate them; the wolf, too, cannot help having been created by God as he is, but people shoot him for it if they can.
+In 1863, Prussian troops pacified a protest of the Polish population in the village of Bredynki, killing more than a dozen people, fearing the outbreak of a Polish uprising.
 Germany also carried out expulsions of Poles, and since the late 19th century, the Lebensraum concept was proliferated in Germany, and it also pertained to annexed ancient Polish territories.

-Since the late 19th century, many Poles migrated from the German-controlled Polish areas to work in the industrialized Ruhr region in western Germany and formed a vibrant Polish community known as the Ruhrpolen.
-It was also subjected to anti-Polish and Germanisation policies.
-Bernhard von Bülow, who served as Chancellor of Germany from from 1900 to 1909, called the Polish victory over the Teutonic Knights at the Battle of Grunwald in 1410 the Germans' most portentous national disaster.
+Between 1870 and 1914, some 3.5 million Poles have emigrated to Germany, including 1.2 million in internal migration from Polish territories under German rule, 1.2 million from the Russian Partition of Poland and 1.1 million from the Austrian Partition of Poland, including 500,000 Poles migrating to work in the industrialized Ruhr region in western Germany and forming a vibrant Polish community known as the Ruhrpolen.
+The Ruhrpolen were also subjected to anti-Polish and Germanisation policies.
+Bernhard von Bülow, who served as Chancellor of Germany from 1900 to 1909, called the Polish victory over the Teutonic Knights at the Battle of Grunwald in 1410 the Germans' most portentous national disaster.

 20th and 21st century

+Around 1900, the Polish national movement was organized in the Narodowa Demokracja.
+The geopolitical ideology of this movement was the Piast Concept, which viewed the German-Polish borderlands as the cradle of the Polish state.
+Its founder and principal ideologue Roman Dmowski even claimed the industrialized Prussian east as the bedrock of the Polish nation to regain independence.